 Welcome to the LGBT+ Society!

 Here at the LGBT+ Society, we welcome anyone to join us, regardless of how you identify.
-We pride ourselves on being an open and accepting society, and we have worked hard over the past three years to ensure that this is a safe space for the community, and we have made it our mission to continue doing so!
+We pride ourselves on being an open and accepting society, and we have worked hard over the past years to ensure that this is a safe space for the community, and we have made it our mission to continue doing so!

 This society is here for many reasons - whether it's about sharing experiences, having a safe space on your doorstep or exploring your individuality, there's a place for everyone.